squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

       :g:`diff(output@A,p)`, which after expanding output is
       :g:`diff(h(n,k),p)`.

-      This replaces in the current goal the hash occurence by :g:`diff(n_PRf,p)`, and creates a subgoal asking to prove that the hash message :g:`n` is different from any possible previously hashed message.
+      This replaces in the current goal the hash occurrence by :g:`diff(n_PRf,p)`, and creates a subgoal asking to prove that the hash message :g:`n` is different from any possible previously hashed message.
 Here, the only other possible hash